Dorothy Martin Simon: Early life and education

-After completing her work with DuPont, Simon transferred to Oak Ridge National Laboratory, in Oak Ridge, Tennessee.
-Here, she made discoveries in the field of radiochemistry in studying the triple-fission of uranium.
-While at ORNL, Simon also became the first to discover a new isotope of calcium.
+After completing her work with DuPont, Simon transferred to ORNL.
+There, she made discoveries in the field of radiochemistry while studying the triple-fission of uranium.
+Simon also became the first to discover a new isotope of calcium.
 For a short period of time after leaving ORNL, she continued with similar research regarding uranium at Argonne National Laboratory in Chicago, Illinois.

+1949 - 1955 National Space and Aeronautics Administration (then National Advisory Committee for Aeronautics (NACA)) Lewis Research Center Fuels and Combustion Division.
+Assistant Branch Chief, Chemistry Branch.

-In 1949, Simon began work at Lewis Research Center in Cleveland, Ohio, a division of the National Advisory Committee for Aeronautics (NACA), the predecessor of NASA.
-Once here, she was assigned to the fuels and combustion division, where she conducted research regarding flame velocities and types of fuel for aerospace applications.
-She also conducted studies to determine the minimum diameter of tubing necessary to maintain an engine flame.
-This led to Simon being credited in numerous technical publications and research papers for her work, and led to improvements in engine designs for aeronautic and spaceflight purposes.
+Simon began work at Lewis Research Center, a division of the National Advisory Committee for Aeronautics (NACA), the predecessor of NASA.
+She conducted research regarding flame velocities and types of fuel for aerospace applications including studies to determine the minimum diameter of tubing necessary to maintain an engine flame.
+This led to Simon being credited in numerous technical publications and research papers, and led to improvements in engine designs for aeronautic and spaceflight purposes.

 As a result of her work at NACA, Simon was given the Rockefeller Federal Service Award, which entailed a $10,000 (~$110,000 in 2022) grant from the Rockefeller Foundation.
 She used this award to travel to Europe to further her education at the University of Cambridge in Cambridge, England.
-Simon also toured around Europe where she met with scientists from Germany, England, France, and Italy to examine their research regarding physical chemistry and radiochemistry.
+Simon toured around Europe where she met with scientists from Germany, England, France, and Italy to examine their research regarding physical chemistry and radiochemistry.
 Upon returning from her tour, she was promoted to assistant chief of NACA’s combustion branch, where she became a pioneer in female corporate management.

-Throughout the 1950’s she served as an advocate for women in science and education, appearing in several radio shows and magazines.
+1955 - 1956 Magnolia Petroleum Company, Dallas, Texas.
+Group Leader, Fundamental Combustion Branch.

 Once leaving NACA, Simon briefly held a position at Magnolia Petroleum in Texas, where she did work regarding oil sands.
+Her efforts aimed to develop a profitable method of removing the oil, separating it from the sand underground.